Actipro/WPF-Controls/Documentation/topics/themes/troubleshooting.md

 ### Ensuring ThemeManager Is Initialized

-The Actipro [ThemeManager](xref:ActiproSoftware.Windows.Themes.ThemeManager) is initialized in a `Send`-priority dispatched call when it is first used.
+The Actipro [ThemeManager](xref:@ActiproUIRoot.Themes.ThemeManager) is initialized in a `Send`-priority dispatched call when it is first used.
 This initialization can be triggered manually, but also happens automatically when themed Actipro WPF Controls are first loaded.

 The initialization is important because it is what makes the various Actipro theme resources like brushes available to all the themed controls.
 If the initialization didn't occur yet, some WPF Controls used in interop may not render with their normal appearance.

 In this interop scenario, it might be required to manually trigger the initialization to ensure that theme resources like brushes are loaded properly when the first window of the application is displayed.

-This sample code used in the application startup logic (and after ensuring `Application.Current` is initialized) sets the current theme, which will tell [ThemeManager](xref:ActiproSoftware.Windows.Themes.ThemeManager) to initialize as well, prior to UI being loaded:
+This sample code used in the application startup logic (and after ensuring `Application.Current` is initialized) sets the current theme, which will tell [ThemeManager](xref:@ActiproUIRoot.Themes.ThemeManager) to initialize as well, prior to UI being loaded:

 ```csharp
 ThemeManager.CurrentTheme = ThemeNames.MetroDark
 ```

+## Snap Layout Menus Do Not Appear

+Windows 11 added a new feature to show a Snap Layouts Menu when the user hovers the mouse over the Maximize or Restore button in the application title bar.
+This feature is fully supported by `WindowChrome`.
+If you do not see the Snap Layouts Menu on Windows 11, make sure your application has explicitly declared Windows 11 as a supported operating system in the `app.manifest` file.
+Refer to the [WindowChrome](windowchrome.md) topic for more information about declaring operating system support.